Clinical Excellence

 RDA

 The MGH RDA Service is a ward service named after Raymond D. Adams (an eminent MGH neurologist known for Victor and Adams' Principles of Neurology).
-This team is comprised of junior neurology residents, PGY1 neurosurgery residents, an NP, a senior resident and an attending.
+This team is comprised of junior neurology residents, rotating pediatric neurology residents, an NP, a senior resident and an attending.
 The RDA service admits a wide variety of neurological cases, but mainly focuses on non-vascular neurological diseases.
 Cases often include epilepsy, demyelinating disease, neuroinfectious diseases, and movement disorders but a significant proportion includes unusual mystery diagnoses (neurological 'zebras').
 Many New England Journal neurology CPC cases come from this service.
-The service operates on a night float system.
-As with all of our services, there is a senior resident on call with the juniors (in-house) at all times.
+This service operates on a rotating day/twilight/night schedule.
+As with all of our services, there is a senior resident with the juniors (in-house) at all times.

 Building on the foundation of the NM1 year, the NM2 (PGY3) year is a year of exploration.
 Having developed keen clinical instincts, residents are equipped to staff the consultation services.
 They continue to grow as neurologists by supervising and mentoring their NM1 colleagues.
 In addition, residents enjoy dedicated exposure to EEG and EMG, child neurology, and more outpatient neurologic subspecialties.
 This year includes substantial elective time (approximately 12 weeks) that is used to dig deeper in specific clinical fields and further develop academic research interests.
 The introspection and exploration that occur in the NM2 year, under the guidance and mentorship of the program directors, house leaders, and other faculty, culminates in decisions about one’s clinical focus and career goals.